 - The cake is cooked when it is a golden colour and an inserted skewer comes out clean.

-- Once baked remove the cake from the oven.
+- As soon as the cake is baked remove the oven.

 - Allow to cool for 10 minutes in the tin before turning out onto a cooling rack.